zavalab/ADAM_Documentation/dashboard_edit_model.md

 </p>

 <p>
     If you upload the wrong file, you can use <b>Clear Data</b> to clear all supply data from the model.
-If you want to delete a single node, you can right click on the node.
+If you want to delete a single node, you can right-click on the node.
 The final option, <b>Look for a Feedstock</b>, allows you to look through the product database and see detailed information about each product.
 </p>

 <h2>Step 5 - Transport Data</h2>